Elizabeth Ellis (artist): Personal life

 Ellis married British-born painter Robert Ellis in 1966 and they had twin daughters, Judge Hana Ellis and art historian Professor Ngarino Ellis.
 Ellis' home in North Shore, Auckland, was designed by architect Gordon Smith in 1970, where she has lived for over 50 years.

+Honours and awards

+In the 2003 Queen's Birthday Honours, Ellis was appointed a Companion of the New Zealand Order of Merit, for services to Māori arts and crafts.
+On 19 March 2025, she was named the 2025 Senior New Zealander of the Year at the New Zealander of the Year Awards.